Just for One Day (musical): The Old Vic, London (2024)

 Just for One Day received its world premiere at The Old Vic in London, and was directed by Luke Shepard, choreography by Ebony Molina, and set design by Soutra Gilmour.
 Performances began on 26 January 2024, in previews, with an official opening night on 13 February 2024.
 The production closed on 30 March 2024.
 The musical was the Old Vic's fastest-selling production and was sold out during the show's nine-week run.

 The musical was produced by Bob Geldof and Band Aid's permission.

 Toronto (2025)

 The show had its North American premiere at the Ed Mirvish Theatre, in Toronto.
 The musical began performances on 28 January 2025 and closed on the 16 March 2025.

 West End (2025)

 On 15 September 2024, it was announced that the musical would transfer to the West End.
 Performances began on 15 May 2025 at the Shaftesbury Theatre.
 It was also announced that a special gala performance would be held on 13 July 2025, to celebrate the 40th anniversary of Live Aid.
+The West End production will close on 7 February 2026 following a 9 month run.

+UK and Ireland tour (2027)

+Following the West End run, the musical will begin a UK and Ireland tour at the Curve, Leicester on 31 March 2027.